 Even though it is difficult to offer precise quantitative standards for the number of publications necessary for tenure, past experience can shed some light on this matter.
 The examples described below are designed to provide a clearer idea to the untenured faculty and to the personnel committees of The College and University about the School’s standards for tenure and promotion.

-For example, those candidates for tenure who publish their dissertations as scholarly books would normally need to publish an additional five substantial, fully refereed journal articles or refereed chapters in edited books or peer-reviewed, full encyclopedia entries (one law review article can be substituted in this set); or show significant progress toward completing a second scholarly book; or edit/co-edit a published scholarly book which includes the candidate’s substantial original contributions.
+For example, those candidates for tenure who publish their dissertations as scholarly books would normally need to publish an additional three or four substantial, fully refereed journal articles or refereed chapters in edited books or peer-reviewed, full encyclopedia entries (one law review article can be substituted in this set); or show significant progress toward completing a second scholarly book; or edit/co-edit a published scholarly book which includes the candidate’s substantial original contributions.
 On the other hand, candidates for tenure who do not publish a book would normally need to publish seven or eight substantial peer reviewed articles, refereed chapters in edited books, or refereed full encyclopedia entries.
 Of those articles, book chapters, or entries a sizeable number, perhaps six, would normally represent work completed after graduate school.
 Other examples, taking into account the quality and importance of works as well as their quantity, might of course be offered.
 But these examples suffice to suggest that the actual path to tenure can vary greatly in our disciplines.
 The common thread to all cases is a sustained, scholarly effort leading to publication in quality, refereed outlets.

 Qualitative standards of significance and impact are reflected in many ways.
 The most common criteria are book publication by prestigious scholarly presses (university presses or nationally-recognized academic presses), or by article publication in major refereed journals, or by invited or contributed chapters in peer-reviewed edited books, or refereed full encyclopedia entries, or by editing/co-edited scholarly books in academic presses.
 For recognition of publication in specialized journals, the author must provide information establishing the reputation and credibility of the outlet.
 For publication in a foreign language journal to be evaluated, an English language version of the manuscript must be made available.
 The School recognizes that the weight of special non-peer reviewed issues of journals or of law review articles will vary by discipline, and will assess them accordingly based on information provided by the candidate (e.g., the author's relationship to the editor, the circumstances of the invitation, the nature of the review process, the prestige and influence of the journal or press) and external evaluators.